 From the web portal, simply copy the URL from the web browser address or hover over the title and then click the copy-to-clipboard icon.
 For other copy options, see Copy or clone work items.

-Feature availability: The Start storyboarding menu option is only available from the new web form.
-However, from TFS, you can click the Start Storyboarding link from the Storyboard tabs from a backlog item, or simply open PowerPoint.
+The Start storyboarding menu option is only available from the new web form.
+However, from TFS, you can choose the Start Storyboarding link from the Storyboard tab from a backlog item, or simply open PowerPoint.
 See Storyboard your ideas using PowerPoint for requirements and usage.